-The Matlab program used in the testing process will also be updated to add three new functionalities: a graphical user interface (GUI), an option to test grid boundary conditions (the regions where the test results change from successful to unsuccessful), and an expanded analysis and visualization capability within the Matlab platform.
-The GUI will make the testing process more user friendly for personnel who are not familiar with the program.
+The MATLAB program used in the testing process will also be updated to add three new functionalities: a graphical user interface (GUI), an option to test grid boundary conditions (the regions where the test results change from successful to unsuccessful), and an expanded analysis and visualization capability within the MATLAB platform.
+The GUI will make the testing process more userfriendly for personnel who are not familiar with the program.
 The GUI is currently in the very early stages of development.
-The boundary testing functionality will allow the user to move the stage to the boundary points of the center circle and increment outwards by very small amounts (less than the distance between points) until reaching a point where the key and sensor are no longer able to mate.
-This will give the user a more accurate distribution, along with a more accurate representation of how the PVS behaves and crystallize the PVS' boundaries in terms of where successful tests become unsuccessful.
+The boundary testing functionality will allow the user to move the stage to the boundary points of the center circle and increment outward by very small amounts (less than the distance between points) until reaching a point where the key and sensor are no longer able to mate.
+This will give the user a more accurate distribution, along with a more accurate representation of how the PVS behaves and crystallizes the PVS' boundaries in terms of where successful tests become unsuccessful.
 This testing approach will gather new information about the PVS, such as a more accurate representation of the room for error that is acceptable to successfully insert the key into the PVS.

 The current PVS that is being used in the test method is a binary sensor.
 It can communicate to users that an element along the workcell's kinematic chain either passes or fails the test, indicating whether the workcell is healthy or not.
 A new PVS is being developed with the ability to communicate a greater granularity of workcell health.
 For example, the workcell is healthy and no maintenance is needed, the workcell health is degrading but it is not affecting part quality, or the workcell is unhealthy and part quality is negatively impacted (this scenario would require immediate attention).
-This new PVS design expands upon the initial iteration adding another inner button and nesting a second outer circle of specific diameter.
-Additional details on the sensor are discussed in [28].
 This intelligence would better enable manufacturers to optimize their maintenance efforts and schedules.
 This new generation of PVS will also require testing and verification.
 Future efforts will involve using the same, or a similar, process to test and verify this new sensor for release to manufacturers.

-Lastly, it is intended that the data from the execution of the Identification and Isolation of Robot Workcell Accuracy Degradation will augment process and equipment intelligence with respect to health and maintenance activities.
-The PVS' binary output (pass or fail) of key elements along a robot workcell's kinematic chain, could be coupled with one or more of the data types presented in the BACKGROUND section to enhance overall maintenance intelligence of a manufacturing operation or speed deeper troubleshooting of a workcell.
-Once the PVS is further verified through additional testing, it's continued use within manufacturing facilities will present opportunities to capture binary test method data with real manufacturing data.
-This data will be correlated to better understand degradation trends and relationships among data types.
+Lastly, it is intended that the data from the execution of the Identification and Isolation of Robot Workcell Accuracy Degradation test method will augment process and equipment intelligence with respect to health and maintenance activities.
+The PVS' binary output (pass or fail) of key elements along a robot workcell's kinematic chain could be coupled with one or more of the data types presented in the Background section to enhance overall maintenance intelligence of a manufacturing operation or speed deeper troubleshooting of a workcell.
+Once the PVS is further verified through additional testing, its continued use within manufacturing facilities will present opportunities to capture binary test method data with real manufacturing data.
+These data will be correlated to better understand degradation trends and relationships among data types.
 Identifying redundant or inconsequential data can have a substantial impact on future data collection and analysis efforts.
 Ideally, manufacturers will only capture data from specific sources to acquire targeted intelligence leading to decisive and cost-effective maintenance actions.

-NIST DISCLAIMER
+NIST Disclaimer